Summary of Significant Accounting Policies

 Use of Estimates

 The Company operates and manages its business as one reportable operating segment.
-The Company’s Chief Executive Officer, who is the chief operating decision maker, reviews financial information on an aggregate basis for purposes of allocating resources and evaluating financial performance.
+The Company’s Chief Executive Officer, who is the chief operating decision maker, reviews financial information on an aggregate basis for the purposes of allocating resources and evaluating financial performance.

 Risks and Uncertainties